ddbeck/arduino-photo-booth/README.md

 # Arduino Photo Booth

-This is the code for a photo booth driven by an Arduino-based intervalometer connected to a Canon EOS 350D camera.
+This is the source for a photo booth driven by an Arduino-based intervalometer connected to a Canon EOS 350D camera.

 # Usage